Pardon the Intrusion, I'm Home!: Characters

-Publication
+Media

+Manga

-The series began serialization in NTT Solmare's Koisuru Soirée digital magazine on October 17, 2020, with the series' chapters also being posted on the Comic C'moa website.
+The series began serialization in NTT Solmare's Koisuru Soirée digital magazine on October 17, 2020, with the series' chapters also being posted on the Comic CMoa website.
 26 chapters and volumes have been released as of January 2025.
-The series is also published in a webtoon format, and a printed version will begin publication by Enterbrain under their B's Log Comics imprint on December 1, 2025.
+The series is also published in a webtoon format, and a printed version began publication by Enterbrain under their B's Log Comics imprint on December 1, 2025.
+Three volumes have been released as of January 30, 2026.
 The series is released in English on the MangaPlaza website.

+In March 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in September later in the year.